From February 2025 Edition

 Alabama's Supreme Court made history on February 23, by voting to recognize frozen embryos (used

 for IVF) as the babies they are.
 Brought to their attention after three families sued under the state's "Wrongful Death of a Minor Act," the court's decision on the issue is a huge step for the Pro-Life movement, though it has grated on the IVF industry and Pro-Choice side of the aisle.
 Many clinics have already ceased IVF procedures for fear of legal repercussions.
+From December 2023 Edition

-, an Ohio-based legislation, recently passed in the November election.
+Issue 1, an Ohio-based legislation, recently passed in the November election.
 Winning with just over half the available votes, the legislation allows the enshrinement of abortion in Ohio's state constitution.
 As the first state to propose such an amendment, it drew nation wide attention, positive and negative.
 While everyone is entitled to vote as they see fit, it is troubling to realize that the majority of voters have not idea what abortion actually does.
 Blinded by scare tactics, Issue 1 supporters haven't done their own research, relying instead on Pro-Abortion media.

 (Issue 1, what you need to know)